webdriverio/workshop/chapter_03.md

 $ npx wdio
 ```

-__Note:__ as you use the WDIO testrunner, you don't need to initialise and close the testsession anymore.
+__Note:__ as you use the WDIO testrunner, you don't need to initialise and close the test session anymore.
 Also make sure you still have Chromedriver running in a parallel terminal window.